To provide students with a deep understanding of modern operating system technology, implementation techniques and research issues.

 Milestones and the final project will be demonstrated to School staff and the code submitted for assessment.
 Complete system documentation will form the final deliverable.

+Details will be published in due course.
 Milestones must be demonstrated at the scheduled demonstration time in the week in which they are due.
-Both partners must be present and participate in milestone demonstrations.
 Milestone deadlines missed by no more than one week will cause a loss of 25% of the mark for that particular milestone, if missed by more that one week the penalty is 50%, up to a maximum of two weeks.
 No submissions/demos will be accepted later than two weeks after the deadline.
 Furthermore, students will not be allowed to continue with the course unless they have given a satisfactory demonstration of the first two milestones (m0 and m1) within one week of the respective due date!

 Alternative projects may be given to some students by special arrangements.
 The main criteria for this is that the project is at least as challenging as the standard project, and that I am convinced that the student(s) are up to it.